tentone/nunuStudio/README.md

 	- Fixed file path changing after project export
 	- Program rendering settings (Antialiasing, Shadows)
 	- Text3D now supports line break with '\n'
+	- Text3D panel can be used to edit multiline text

 ### Runtime
 - nunuStudio apps are meant to be used inside web pages